zhanghongce/TACAS-artifact/README.md

-      We also provide an incorrectly implemented design `verilog/simple_pipe_wrong.v`, where the only difference from `verilog/simple_pipe.v` is around Line 162-163, about the bypassing network.
-In this wrong design, the designer wanted to save some typing by copying the code of bypassing `rs1` and use it for bypassing `rs2`, but carelessly forgot to change the name of a signal from `1` to `2`, to adapt it for rs2.
+      We also provide an incorrectly implemented design `verilog/simple_pipe_wrong.v`, where the only difference from `verilog/simple_pipe.v` is around Line 162-163, about the forwarding network.
+In this wrong design, the designer wanted to save some typing by copying the code of forwarding `rs1` and use it for `rs2`, but carelessly forgot to change the name of a signal from `1` to `2`, to adapt it for rs2.
 You can check for the equvialence also between this Verilog implementation and the ILA specification using the following command: